 Location: 221 Old Wallangarra Road, Wyberba

-This is only a small cellar door but a very popular one thanks to their award-winning wines (including 2019 Gourmet Traveller WINE Best Small Cellar Door on the Granite Belt award).
-Here the kids can go for a walk through the vineyard and find the love-heart shaped rock balancing on the top of another rock, which makes a great photo prop.
-And while you’re inside sipping and swilling your way through the wine tasting menu, the kids can keep busy outdoors by playing some badminton or quoits, while enjoying a complimentary soft drink or juice.
+This is a popular cellar door thanks to its award-winning wines (including 2019 Gourmet Traveller WINE Best Small Cellar Door on the Granite Belt award).
+Here the kids can go for a walk through the vineyard and find the love-heart-shaped rock balancing on the top of another rock, which makes a great photo prop.
+And while you’re inside sipping and swilling your way through the wine-tasting menu, the kids can keep busy outdoors by playing some badminton or quoits, while enjoying a complimentary soft drink or juice.
+Their delicious sunset dinners of wood-fired pizzas are also a big hit with young and old.

 Queensland College of Wine Tourism